littlefly365/AlthenosOS/README.md

 -User space organized according to FHS, with symbolic links for binaries and libraries.

-I-nspired by mature systems: Maestro OS, Linux Kernel, and NetBSD.
+-Inspired by mature systems: Maestro OS, Linux Kernel, and NetBSD.

 # Dependencies

 To compile AlthenosOS, you need:

 ●nasm

 ●xorriso

 ●mtools

 ●gcc (with -m32 support)

 ●ld / binutils-i386

 # Generating the ISO